ideas2action is a Danish based international oriented consultancy firm. Our main focus areas are:

 - Middle East: Egypt, Syria, Tunisia

-Danida Fellowship Centre - Conflict Transformation CourseFor the third time, ideas2action is organising and facilitating this three weeks course together with Mie Roesdahl (University of Copenhagen).
-The course takes place in Uganda and Denmark August 10.-21. and October 19.-23.
-2015.
-Its goal is to strengthen the capacity of participation in transforming the conflicts they face in order to contribute most effectively to human rights, governance, development and peacebuilding in the context in which the participants work.
+Danida Fellowship Centre - Conflict Transformation CourseFor the forth time, ideas2action organised and facilitating a course on conflict transformation for Danida Fellowship Centre.
+The course take took place in Denmark December 2017 whereas previous courses have taken place in Uganda and Nepal.
+Participants are MPs, civil servants and NGO staff from the Middle East, Africa and Asia.
+The objective is to enable participants to transform or manage the conflicts they face in order to contribute most effectively to intra organisational cooperation, human rights, good governance, development and peacebuilding.
 For more information regarding the course please refer to this brochure.